Tecklenburg: History

 In the 12th century the county of Tecklenburg emerged in the region that is now called the "Tecklenburger Land" in the western foothills of the Teutoburg Forest.
 From 1263, when the county of Tecklenburg was merged with the neighbouring county of Bentheim, Tecklenburg was ruled by the counts of Bentheim-Tecklenburg.
 In 1701, Tecklenburg was conquered by the Kingdom of Prussia and subsequently incorporated.

 Sights

 Today, the town of Tecklenburg is a tourist destination, because of its largely intact medieval townscape.
 Main sites include the ruined castle (now serving as open-air theatre during the summer) and the Stadtkirche (the main, old church) including tombs of the counts and princes of Tecklenburg-Bentheim, as well as others prominent in the history of the county and city.

 Tecklenburg Castle

 Tecklenburg Castle is a ruined fortification in Tecklenburg, used today as an outdoor theatre.

 The castle was built around 1250.
-Anna von Tecklenburg-Schwerin made a lot of structural changes.
+Anna of Tecklenburg-Schwerin made a lot of structural changes.
 Around 1700, the castle was dilapidated and its brick and stone was used for other buildings in Tecklenburg, leaving nothing but a ruin.